MicrosoftDocs/azure-devops-docs/docs/pipelines/repos/tfvc.md

 ### Path filters

-You can also specify path filters to reduce the set of files that you want to trigger a build.
+Select the version control paths you want to include and exclude.
+In most cases, you should make sure that these filters are consistent with your TFVC mappings.
+You can use path filters to reduce the set of files that you want to trigger a build.

 > **Tips:**
 >  * Paths are always specified relative to the root of the workspace.